 1. Introvrs — Best for 1-on-1 Values-Based Connection

-Introvrs is essentially the introvert-first alternative to both Meetup and traditional friendship apps.
+Introvrs is built for people who are tired of showing up to events and leaving without a real friend.
 Instead of group events, it's 1-on-1 only.
 Instead of proximity matching, it matches on personal values, life stage, and shared interests.
-Instead of real-time chat, it's asynchronous — reply when you're ready.
+Instead of real-time chat, it's asynchronous: reply when you're ready.

-It's built specifically for people who find group social settings draining, who connect slowly and thoughtfully, and who want depth over breadth.
+It matches you by values and suggests the activity — you show up, it handles the plan.
+It works for IRL meetups or virtual hangouts, so you're not locked into events you have to show up to alone.
 You don't need to perform for a crowd.
 You just need to show up honestly in a conversation with one person who's been matched to you for a reason.

 2. Discord — Best for Interest-Based Online Community